If you have come to this post, I have a feeling you are in one of a few categories:

 Andy Dwyer and I’s shared reaction to number 3:

 You can understand why number 3 made this option high on my list.
 As of right now, I do not have a post on the exact steps for becoming pareja de hecho, for two reasons.

-1) Because the process can differ slightly depending on different variables like your nationality, your partner’s, and which autonomous community–(even which region within that AC–I did mine in Cádiz and the requirements were different in Sevilla)– you decide to do it in, and the mood of the funcionario (civil servant), who attends you.
+- Because the process can differ slightly depending on different variables like your nationality, your partner’s, which autonomous community–(even which region within that AC–I did mine in Cádiz and the requirements were different in Sevilla)– you decide to do it in, and the mood of the funcionario (civil servant), who attends you.
 Yes, really.

 I also found a brave soul who detailed the whole process, (and managed to be hilarious doing so), here.
 Also her blog name is Andalusian Bitch so really, what’s not to love?

 Also, if you are freakin out about where to get these documents translated, here is a list of all of the officially registered translators in Spain, according to region.
 The first few pages are translators for other countries, but if you scroll you’ll find a list of people for each region.